The Lygon Arms

 The seasonal British menu crafts local ingredients into classic dishes, in the grand surrounds of the 16th century hall.
 The Lygon Bar and Grill is a relaxed and informal dining space, despite its elegant leather banquettes and marble tables.
 The cosy Lygon Wine Bar offers lighter Italian-inspired dishes accompanied by a range of European wines, while a quintessentially English afternoon tea is served in the Terrace restaurant or in the courtyard.
 Inviting lounges with leather armchairs, Persian rugs and wooden rocking chairs by roaring fires offer a warm retreat after a day exploring the Cotswold countryside, with delicious cocktails and bar meals.

-An indoor pool with a retractable roof allows for a dip whatever the weather, with children’s swim times available for those traveling with younger guests.
-In the tranquil spa you’ll find a sauna, eucalyptus-scented steam room and Techno-gym fitness center along with a Spa Kitchen and Bar for lighter meals or a glass of champagne.
+An indoor pool with a retractable roof allows for a dip whatever the weather, with children’s swim times available for those travelling with younger guests.
+In the tranquil spa you’ll find a sauna, eucalyptus-scented steam room and Techno-gym fitness centre along with a Spa Kitchen and Bar for lighter meals or a glass of champagne.

 With historic Broadway on its doorstep, you could spend your time at The Lygon Arms exploring the antique shops, galleries and boutiques of this picture-perfect town, or travel further afield to explore Sudeley Castle, the Cotswold Wildlife Park, Blenheim Palace or the Royal Shakespeare Theatre.
 Golf, clay-pigeon shooting, archery, horse riding and fishing can all be arranged to take you out into the beautiful Cotswold countryside.